§ P.04 · Memory

 )

-# Turn 2 — memories retrieved automatically.
+# Turn 2 -- retrieval injects prior memories into system prompt automatically.

 resp = c.chat.completions.create(

-messages=[{"role": "user", "content": "what should I focus on?"}],
+messages=[{"role": "user", "content": "what should I focus on first?"}],

 extra_body={"plumb_memory": True},